CFZM

 CFZM (740 kHz) is a commercial Canadian AM radio station in Toronto, Ontario.
 It is owned by ZoomerMedia, headed by Canadian broadcaster Moses Znaimer.
 It airs an adult standards and oldies format, branded as Zoomer Radio, with the slogan "The Original Greatest Hits".
 The studios and offices are on Jefferson Avenue in the Liberty Village neighbourhood.

 CFZM is a Class A, clear channel station.
 It transmits with a power of 50,000 watts, the maximum for Canadian AM stations.
-It uses a non-directional antenna, with its transmitter on Auburn Road in Milton, near the 401 Freeway.
+It uses a non-directional antenna, with its transmitter on Auburn Road in Milton, near Highway 401.
 Programming is also heard on a low power FM repeater in downtown Toronto on 96.7 MHz.

 Due to its transmitter power and southern Ontario's flat land, CFZM has an unusually large daytime coverage area, equivalent to that of a full-power FM station.
 Its city-grade signal covers all of Southern Ontario, much of upstate New York (including Buffalo, Rochester and Watertown), northwestern Pennsylvania (including Erie), and slivers of Michigan and Ohio.
 Its grade B signal reaches as far east as Utica, New York, as far south as Pittsburgh and as far west as Lansing, Michigan.
 At night, with a good radio, it can be heard around most of the eastern half of North America, including three-fourths of Canada.

 History

 CHWO 1250

 The station was originally launched in 1956 on 1250 AM in Oakville, with the call sign CHWO.
-Its license was held by what is now known as Whiteoaks Communications Group, a company owned by broadcaster Howard Caine and a number of minority investors.
+Its licence was held by what is now known as Whiteoaks Communications Group, a company owned by broadcaster Howard Caine and a number of minority investors.
 In 1967, shortly before Caine's death, his wife Jean was appointed to the board of directors and took over the station's management.
 In 1974, CHWO added a sister station, CJMR in Mississauga which was not included in the 2008 sale of CHWO.